Breaking the Curse of Dimensionality with Convex Neural Networks: Convex relaxations of the Frank-Wolfe step

 \section{Convex relaxations of the Frank-Wolfe step}

 In this section, we provide approximation algorithms for the following problem of maximizing, for a given $y \in \rb^n$ and vectors $z_1,\dots,z_n$:

 These approximation algorithms may be divided in three families, as they may be based on (a) geometric interpretations as linear binary classification or computing Haussdorff distances (see \mysec{FW1} and \mysec{FW2}), (b) on direct relaxations, on (c) relaxations of sign vectors.
 For simplicity, we only focus on the case $p=2$ (that is $\ell_2$-constraint on weights) and on $\alpha=1$ (rectified linear units).
+As described in \mysec{oracle}, constant-factor approximation ratios are not possible, while approximation ratios that increases with $n$ are possible (but as of now, we only obtain scalings in $n$ that provide a provable sample complexity with a polynomial time algorithm which is exponential in the dimension $d$.